 5. brush up on the latest industry trends

-The biopharmaceutical industry currently employs more than 854,000 people in the U.S., and that number is poised to climb even higher as innovation and growth continue to transform the life sciences sector.
-And with a relatively small pool of talent available for these highly specialized positions, employers need to focus not only on hiring the best people, but retaining them as well.
+With prescription drug spend in the U.S. hitting an all-time high of $358.7 billion in 2020, it should be no surprise that hiring in the life sciences is poised to grow at a rapid pace in the years ahead.
+But since there's only a relatively small pool of talent available for these highly specialized positions, employers need to focus not only on hiring the best people, but retaining them as well.

 Here are some key hiring trends to keep in mind today:

-The need for clinical research professionals is expected to increase 10 percent by 2029, with the healthcare and social assistance industries driving the vast majority of the demand.
+The need for clinical research professionals is expected to increase 10 percent in the next decade, with the healthcare and social assistance industries driving the vast majority of the demand.

 California is the significant leader in CRA job postings, followed by East Coast research hubs across Massachusetts, North Carolina and Pennsylvania, so employers in those markets will need to be especially savvy with their recruitment strategy and compensation offerings.